luckman212/display-is-sleeping/README.md

 ./setup.sh --install
 ```

 This will copy the binary to `/usr/local/bin` (you can use a different directory if you like, by editing the setup script and changing the `BINDIR` variable at the top).
 It also creates and starts up the LaunchAgent.
-From then on, you can use the `display-is-sleeping` command in your scripts or anywhere else that's needed.
+From then on, you can use the `display-is-sleeping` command in your scripts.

 To **Uninstall**, simply re-run the script, passing `--uninstall`:
 ```bash